SeeamK/autonomousScrabble/README.md

   - The MCTS agent also takes a lot more time than the greedy agent to make a decesion, sometimes taking up to 2min.
   - We ended up measuring failure for the MCTS agent since it didnt work, we found that arounf half the time it would win and the other half it wouldn't.

+## Work breakdown

+Seeam: I started off by understanding the existing game logic and how to go about implementing an ai agent.
+I assisted in both the MCTS and Greedy implementations.
+For MCTS I implemented the expansion and backpropgation logic, and integrated the aiAgent in scrabbleGreedy.py after figuring it out with my teamates.

 ## To run the game (part of description taken from original github)
 To play any version of the game:
   1) run `python scrabbleGreedy.py` or `python scrabbleMCTS.py`